YoujingYu99/WebGazerImproved/README.md

 ### How to run the Example HTML files

-Within the /www directory there are two example HTML files:
+Within the /web directory there are two example HTML files:

-  * `calibration.html`: This example includes additional user feedback, such as a 9-point calibration sequence, accuracy measurements and an informative help module.
+  * `calibration_block_bspot_both.html`: This example incorporates the additional calibration and algorithmic changes I have made to WebGazer.
+Simply click on it for an illustration.

-  * `collision.html`: This example contains a game where the user can move an orange ball with their eyes, which in turn collides with blue balls.
+To change the regressor type, use the `webgazer.setRegression` function in /web/js/main.js
+  * `totalRegression`: Currently only supported version; no threading is supported.
+  * `GP`: GP regression used as default.
+Other options include `original` (original implementation), `LR` (linear regression) and `GPPrecomputed` (GP with precomputed conditioning matrices).
+See [project report](https://youjingyu99.github.io/files/Report_eyetracker.pdf) for more details.
+  * `SE`: SE kernel used as default for GP regression.
+Other options include `RQ` and `SS`.
+If not using GP regression can set to any value.

 To run the example files as a server: